-All Kenyan citizens traveling to the USA need to have a visa in order to be allowed to enter the country.
+All Kenyan citizens travelling to the USA need to have a visa in order to be allowed to enter the country.
 However, the nature of the visit determines the type of visa one can apply.
 They are divided into two categories; Immigrant and non-Immigrant visas.
 Immigrant Visas are given to Kenyans who want to live permanently in the United States while non-immigrant visas are given to Kenyan citizens who want to visit the USA for a temporary purpose.

 1. Non-Immigrant ( Temporary) Visas